bluecats/bluecats-docs-edge/asset-tracking-and-monitoring.md

 - Settings version
 - Firmware Identifier

+# Default Edge Scan Filters

+When BLE advertisements are received from each scan they can be filtered using one or more rules.

+- BT Address Pattern/Mask e.g. 0007/FFFF would match any beacon with a public Bluetooth address starting with 0007
+- Generic Payload Pattern/Mask e.g. 000000FF/00000041 for BC Ads
+- Include any BlueCats Ad matching BC Team ID
+- Include any BlueCats Ad
+- Include only selected Ad Type/s
+- Only ads with a minimum received signal strength indicator (RSSI)

 # Common Edge Use Cases (Personas?)

 ## Use Case 1: Generic device detection with Signal Strength and Static BT Address

+Any BLE packet matchin filters will be forwarded with the following fields:

 ## Use Case 2: Device detection with custom identifier and distance estimation